-I celebrated my first father’s day this past weekend.
+I celebrated my first Father’s Day this past weekend.
 I had a great day celebrating with my family, but the entire day I was stuck thinking about the future and how my life has changed.
 Am I providing well enough for my family?
 Am I preparing well enough for the future?
 Are we saving enough for my daughter’s college education?

-This is a difficult question that many parents wrestle with, and unfortunately, there is no clear cut answer.
+This is a difficult question that many parents wrestle with, and unfortunately, there is no clear-cut answer.

-From working in higher ed finance on a college campus I can tell you that a majority of parents believe it is their responsibility to pay for their child’s education.
+From working in higher education finance on a college campus I can tell you that a majority of parents believe it is their responsibility to pay for their child’s college education.
 Many parents will do whatever needs to be done financially to get their child a degree.
 They often overlook the financial harm/ruin they are putting themselves through.

-My answer to this question is this: If you decide to fund your child’s college education you should only do so after you have a solid financial footing yourself.
+My answer to the question is this: If you decide to fund your child’s college education you should only do so after you have a solid financial footing yourself.
 I would not ever put yourself through financial ruin just to send your child to college.

 The Dave Ramsey Approach

 You have probably heard of Dave Ramsey’s baby steps — his seven-step plan to becoming financially stable and providing well for your future.
 Saving for your child’s education is baby step #5.
 First you should save at least $1,000 in an emergency fund, then pay off all mortgage-related debts, then save three to six months’ worth of expenses, then invest 15% of your income, then you can begin saving for college.